smekalka/react-native-universal-pedometer/README.md

 # react-native-universal-pedometer

-React Native pedometer support for iOS version 8.0 and higher.
+React Native pedometer support for iOS version 8.0 and higher and Android.
 The module is CMPedometer wrapper.
 More info about CMPedometer can be found in https://developer.apple.com/library/ios/documentation/CoreMotion/Reference/CMPedometer_class/

 ## Basic usage